onkernel/kernel-images/README.md

 - [License](#license)
 - [Support](#support)

-### 🌰 Overview
+### 🤙 Overview

-Kernel provides containerized, ready-to-use Chrome browser environments for agentic workflows that need to access the Internet. `containers/docker/Dockerfile` and `unikernels/unikraft-cu` are the core infra that powers our hosted services.
+Kernel provides sandboxed, ready-to-use Chrome browser environments for agentic workflows that need to access the Internet. `containers/docker/Dockerfile` and `unikernels/unikraft-cu` are the core infra that powers our hosted services.

 🌟[__Sign-up for the waitlist__](https://onkernel.com)🌟